Dataaugument/dataproduct_pitch/index.md

 ## Function of the Shiny Application
 > 1. Preload with four wafer data
-> 2. Select wafer data for comparison with input selector
+> 2. Select wafer data for comparison with input selector widget
 > 3. Compare the wafer uniformity in Boxplot
 > 4. Compare the wafer uniformity across radius
-> 5. Fit the wafer radial uniformity with linear or GMA methods(tbd)
+> 5. Fit the wafer radial uniformity with linear or GMA methods
+> 6. Bonus material with this report: rChart comparison of wafer uniformity

 ---